williamouyang/okta.github.io/docs/api/rest/users.md

 ### Update User
 {:.api .api-operation}

+> Use the POST method to make a partial update.
+Use the PUT method to delete unspecified attributes.

 <span class="api-uri-template api-uri-put"><span class="api-label">PUT</span> /users/*:id*</span>

 Update a user's profile and/or credentials.

+> All profile attributes must be specified when updating a user's profile with this method.
+Any attribute not specified is deleted.
+Do not use this method for partial updates.

 ##### Request Parameters
 {:.api .api-request .api-request-params}